JustGamingLTD/Thalatta/README.md

 After discovering there are no full open-source terrain generation programs, I started making one myself.
 It works with the Unity engine, and is incredibly easy to use.

 ## State
-Thalatta can currently generate reasonable looking terrains, but mountians don't work properly yet.
-I'm currently looking into implementing an erosion algorithm.
+Thalatta can currently generate reasonable looking terrains.
+There are no advanced features like grass generation or town generation (yet).

 ## Contributing
 Please feel free to contribute, I would love it if you helped out the gamedev community!
 If you would like to become a contributer, just create an issue, and I will add you.